CatalinaID/geekgirls/_posts/mobile/2017-01-15-Tracking-Mobile-Apps-Crashes-Easily-Using-Crashlytics-by-Fabric.md

       <br/>
       <br/>

-      <strong><span style="color:gray; font-size: 200%; ">Then, how to handle crashes on production?
-How we know the cause of crashes on every user?</span></strong>
+      <span style="font-size: 200%; line-height: 1.5;">Then, how to handle crashes on production?
+How we know the cause of crashes on every user?</span>

       <br/>
       <br/>

-      <span style="font-size: 120%; line-height: 0.7; "> Did you think users want to send feedback report if the apps crash happened?
+      <span style="font-size: 120%; line-height: 1.2; "> Did you think users want to send feedback report if the apps crash happened?
 I thinks is a big no, or just a little user care about it.
 But don’t worry, some people there already made it.
 Till now it’s free.
 Free for your app even it used by millions users. </span>

     </div>
   </div>